| |

 • In the freezer in a gallon sized zip lock bag for up to 6 months.

-• Homemade applesauce can last up to 18 months if you can it.
-Here’s a step by step tutorial on canning applesauce.
+• Homemade applesauce can last up to 18 months if you can it properly.

 a spoonful of applesauce over a mason jar

-If you liked this recipe, I think you’ll really enjoy these other treats on the blog!
+If you liked this recipe, I think you’ll really enjoy these other easy recipes on the blog!

-I hope you love this recipe for easy no peel applesauce with skins in the instant pot!
+I hope you love this instant pot applesauce recipe!
 If you make it, I’d love for you to come back and leave a comment and rating so that I know how you like it!

 Pin these steps to try later.
 Tag @athomeontheprairie on Instagram to share what you’ve made with us!